Videre

-Videre est Credere (Videre) is a human rights organization that equips oppressed communities in hard-to-access areas with cameras, technology, and training to safely and effectively collect video evidence to expose violence, human rights violations, and other systemic abuses.
-The organization's name means "to see is to believe" in Latin.
-It is registered as a charitable organization in London, England.
+Videre est Credere (Videre) is a British human rights organisation that equips oppressed communities in hard-to-access areas with cameras, technology, and training to safely and effectively collect video evidence to expose violence, human rights violations, and other systemic abuses.
+The organisation's name means "to see is to believe" in Latin.
+It is registered as a charitable organisation in London, England.
 Videre has trained over 500 activists since its founding in 2008.

 Methodology

 Videre est Credere (Videre) works in some of the world's most oppressive societies and situations.
 It creates a global network of activists able to film and document the abuses and human rights violations of violent regimes.
 Videre employs a four-part methodology in its work: